Alerts

 You can send performance budget alerts straight to your Slack channel.

-1. Search the Slack app directory for Incoming Webhooks and then click Add Configuration
+1. Search the Slack app directory for Incoming Webhooks and then click Add to Slack

 Microsoft Teams